Extracting total Amb programs from proofs: CFP (Concurrent Fixed Point Logic)

-\paragraph{Realizability.} From an IFP proof of a formula $A$, one can extract a program $M$ that is a realization of the computational content of $A$.
-Program extraction is done by \begin{enumerate} \item[(1)] defining, for each formula $A$, a type $\tau(A)$ and a predicate $\rea(A)$ on the Scott-domain $D$ (defined in Section~\ref{sub-denot}) specifying which $a\in\tau(A)$ realizes $A$. \item[(2)] showing that if there is a proof of $A$, then there is a program satisfying $\rea(A)$. \end{enumerate} For a given instance of $\IFP$, realizability is formalized in another instance of $\IFP$, called $\RIFP$, which extends $\IFP$ by additional sorts, constants, and axioms. $\RIFP$ has the new sorts $\delta$ for the domain $D$ and $\subd$ for the set of subdomains of $D$, a binary relation symbol $:$ for the typing relation as well as constants for the type and program constructs in Section~\ref{sec-ang}, excluding $\Am$, $\Amb$ and $\strictapp{}{}$.
+$\RIFP$ has additional sorts, constants, and axioms. $\RIFP$ has the new sorts $\delta$ for the domain $D$ and $\subd$ for the set of subdomains of $D$, a binary relation symbol $:$ for the typing relation (hence, for closed $M$ and $\rho$, $M:\rho$ means $\val{M}\in\tval{\rho}{}$, in accordance with the notation introduced in Section~\ref{sub-denot}) as well as constants for the type and program constructs in Section~\ref{sec-ang}, excluding $\Am$, $\Amb$ and $\strictapp{}{}$.
 It also has axioms describing the denotational semantics of $\RIFP$ programs and types, which can be found in~\cite{IFP}.
+As a consequence, the typing rules of Table~\ref{fig-typing}, excluding those concerning $\amb$ and $\Am$, are provable in $\IFP$.
 In addition, RIFP has special predicate variables and type variables, corresponding to IFP predicate variables, as well as axioms connecting them, which we describe below.

 To avoid `computational garbage' we distinguish between formulas with (nontrivial) computational content and those with trivial computational content.
-The latter are called \emph{Harrop formulas} and are defined as those $\IFP$ formulas which contain neither free predicate variables nor disjunctions ($\lor$) at strictly positive positions.
+The latter are called \emph{Harrop formulas} and are defined as those $\IFP$ formulas which contain at strictly positive positions neither free predicate variables nor disjunctions ($\lor$).
 Their trivial computational content is represented by the program $\Nil$.
 A formula is \emph{non-Harrop} if it is not Harrop.
-The definition of the Harrop property can be extended to predicates in an obvious way.
+The definition of the Harrop property extends to predicates in the obvious way.

 Table~\ref{table-type} defines the type $\tau(A)$ of an $\IFP$ formula.
 Simultaneously, a type $\tau(P)$ is defined for every $\IFP$ predicate $P$.
 For a predicate variable, $\tau(X)$ is a fresh type variable $\alpha_X$ representing the unknown type of the unknown predicate $X$.
-One can see that $\tau(A) = \one$ iff $A$ is a Harrop formula.
+One easily sees that $\tau(A) = \one$ iff $A$ is a Harrop formula, and $\tau(A)$ is a regular type for every formula $A$ (Harrop or non-Harrop).
+The regularity of $\tau(A)$ will continue to hold for formulas in the extension, $\CFP$, of $\IFP$ (Lemma~\ref{lem-strict}).